zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 DTrace on Oracle Linux
 -----

-DTrace on [Oracle Linux] doesn't work fine.
+DTrace on [Oracle Linux] doesn't work well.
 I found a few bugs similar as on FreeBSD.

 Bug list: